Ontology Object Properties are Data Model Associative Entities – not Relationships

 Abstract

-Model transformations depend on a mapping of meta-model elements of the source to elements of the target model.
-Academic papers, commercial tools, and education map ontology class to logical data model (LDM) entity, data property to attribute, and erroneously object property to the relationship.
+Model transformations depend on mapping meta-model elements of the source to elements of the target model.
+Academic papers, commercial tools, and education map the ontology class to the logical data model (LDM) entity, the data property to the attribute, and the erroneous object property to the relationship.

-The Semantic Data Model emphases the common relations between entities.
+The Semantic Data Model emphasizes the common relations between entities.
 Ontology-derived Conceptual Data Models are Semantic Models by their origin.
-The Association or Associative entity is appropriate the design pattern to capture semantics within the limits of the Entity-Relationship Diagrams.
+The Association or Associative entity is the appropriate design pattern to capture semantics within the limits of the Entity-Relationship Diagrams.

 This article examines where the ontology object property to LDM relationship transformation fails for unconstrained cardinalities in the Open World ontology, ternary and higher relations, and critical RDF-S/OWL definitions for sub – and inverse object properties.